-Please important note: Weather conditions on the upper stages of the route (particularly the section from Manang to Tilicho Lake and the crossing of the Thorong La) can vary considerably, from very pleasant to sometimes extreme.
+Please important note: Weather conditions on the upper stages of the route (particularly the section from Manang to Tilicho Lake and the crossing of the Thorong La Pass 5416m) can vary considerably, from very pleasant to sometimes extreme.
 This will often depend on the time of year you choose to trek but not always.
 Please do not hesitate contact us for advice if needed.

-Best times to complete Tilicho Lake-Annapurna Circuit Trek: Autumn (September to November) and spring (March to May).
+Best times to complete Annapurna Circuit with Tilicho Lake trek is Autumn (September to November) and spring (March to May).